fatizch/tryton/modules/coog_core/doc/en/features.rst

   deactivating a previously historized model will not remove the history table in the database.
 Also, models which are "hardcoded" as historized will not be modifiable.

+- **Extra details configuration**: Add a Mixin which can be used to add configurable detail fields on a model.
+The fields are configured per model through the application.